titancoder12/My-First-Unity-Game/README.md

     - Open up the project by clicking on the title Prototype 1.

     - Do not update the code even if the system prompts you too, as this may break the game.

+3. Add Scene into Hierachy
+    - Go to assets/SCENE/, then click and drag the Scene object 'Playground' into the hierachy.
+You should now see the enviornment in the scene view.

 3. Install required packages